MinecraftForge/Documentation/docs/concepts/lifecycle.md

 Sided Setup
 -----------

-The sided-setup events are fired on their respective phyiscal sides: `FMLClientSetupEvent` on the physical client, and `FMLDedicatedServerSetupEvent` for the dedicated server.
+The sided-setup events are fired on their respective [phyiscal sides][sides]: `FMLClientSetupEvent` on the physical client, and `FMLDedicatedServerSetupEvent` for the dedicated server.
 This is where physical side-specific initialization should occur, such as registering client-side key bindings.

 InterModComms
 -------------